 - Q: What if the tenant has a weak credit rating?
 Are there other factors that could persuade a landlord to provide a larger tenant improvement allowance?

 A: Maybe.
 But the prospective tenant will likely need to provide more security to the landlord.
 This might be a combination of a larger deposit, a security deposit, or a letter of credit.
-It could also be giving up free rent or agreeing to a higher rental rate.
+It could also mean giving up free rent or agreeing to a higher rental rate.